hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/the-players.markdown

 ### Clients don't need service workers

 If you follow the principles of progressive enhancement, you'll be happy to know that clients should function without service workers.
-This sounds like a contradiction, but it's key to the service worker's design.
+This is the key to the service worker's design.

 First and foremost, it allows for user engagement to occur while the service worker is loading and installing.
+This is because the service worker life cycle is independent of a client page's life cycle.
+Hence, the service worker doesn't block the page.
 It also allows the page to function on  browsers that don't support service workers and simplifies adding service workers to existing pages.